Fortin Law Group

 The argument was sufficiently compelling to induce experienced Plaintiff's counsel to settle the entire action in exchange for a waiver of costs because, while he felt he could establish a "dangerous condition," under the circumstances of the accident, he did not believe any opposition to the absolute trail immunity would prove successful.
 Therefore, regardless of the label set forth by Plaintiff's counsel, it behooves the defense effort to investigate the possibility of applying the recreational trail immunity to any sidewalk providing access to recreational facilities because where properly applied, Government Code §831.4 can serve as an absolute bar to liability on behalf of PARSAC's municipal clients.

-This article was provided by Fortin Law Group, Newport Beach, California.
+This article was provided by Fortin Law Group, Costa Mesa, California.
 This article is intended to provide the reader with general information regarding current legal issues.
 It is not construed as specific legal advice or as a substitute for the need to seek competent legal advice on specific legal matters.

 Contact us for a free consultation.